hanabi/hanabi.github.io/docs/extras/ejections.md

 ### The Bad Chop Move Ejection

 - Many moves result in one or more cards becoming *Chop Moved*.
 However, what if such a move is used when the *Chop Moved* card(s) are all trash?
-The other players can see that this move must have been done for some other purpose.
+The other players can see that this move must have been done for some other reason.
 - In this situation, it should signal an *Ejection* on the very next player.
 - This results in a *Signal Shift* from *Save* --> *Trash*.
 - **Any** move that results in a *Chop Move* can be used to initiate such an *Ejection*.